sqlpage/SQLPage/examples/master-detail-forms/README.md

 This example application contains a main form to create users, and a second form to create their addresses.

-Once an user has been added, multiple addresses can be added to it.
+Once a user has been added, multiple addresses can be added to it.

 See https://github.com/lovasoa/SQLpage/discussions/16 for more details.